qgrid/qgrid.github.io/source/feature/data-columns.md

 ## Grid Model

-Two previous examples are nothing more than wrappers to fill in the data model with a list of columns.
+Two previous examples are nothing more than wrappers to fill in `data` state with a list of columns.
 Low-level way to add some columns is to use the q-grid model directly.

 ```typescript
 import { GridComponent } from 'ng2-qgrid';